 A limitation of our approach is not taking into consideration the sudden changes in food security due to a major conflict or natural disaster.
-These events are difficult to predict and often accompanied by issues with data collection The Delphic approach used by the IPC that incorporates information on conflict or catastrophic events could be a good supplement to our method.
+These events are difficult to predict and often accompanied by issues with data collection (Bazzi et al., 2018).
+The Delphic approach used by the IPC that incorporates information on conflict or catastrophic events could be a good supplement to our method.
 We do incorporate regional dummies to incorporate some of the time invariant effects of conflict or disaster-prone regions to help with the prediction.
-Marketprice data availability can serve as signals for some of the changes in food availability and food access.
+Market prices and price data availability can serve as signals for some of the changes in food availability and food access.
 However, more validation work is needed in areas with such sudden changes in the data to see how our model performs.

-paper builds a generalizable, scalable framework to enhance the current famine early warning systems and can be updated automatically and replicable to other areas.
-The prediction outcome coming out of this model can help through
+Our paper builds a transparent, generalizable, scalable framework to enhance the current famine early warning systems and can be updated automatically and replicable to other areas.
+The prediction outcome coming out of this model can help save lives and resources through early warnings of hunger and famine.